Jun 26, 2013

 [Mariahilfer Straße] Nr.
 94, Zum roten Pfau, jetzt Rudolfshof.
 In diesem Hause starb am 19.
 August 1783 der erstgeborene Sohn Mozarts, Raimund, geb.
 18. Juni 1783.

-It is quite intriguing to figure out the origin of Deutsch's and Angermüller's wrong addresses.
+It is quite intriguing to figure out the origin of Deutsch's and Angermüller's errors.
 In general (with a number of exceptions) Viennese houses had three different Konskriptionsnummern which were assigned in three numberings in 1770, 1795, and 1821.
 But the numberings of houses in certain Viennese suburbs show puzzling irregularities and the district of Oberneustift is such a case.
 Because in the early eighteenth century parts of Oberneustift were merged into the districts of Schottenfeld and Neubau, Otto Erich Deutsch chose the house in Schottenfeld which in 1795 bore No. 250 (i.e. Lerchenfelderstraße 65).
 This is the address that he published in his article "Wieviel Kinder hatte Mozart?"
 (Neues Wiener Tagblatt, 2 November 1923, p.
 8).
 Following a similar logic, Angermüller picked the house which in 1795 was Neubau No. 250 (i.e. Neustiftgasse 104).
 Both Deutsch and Angermüller were unaware of the fact that some houses in Oberneustift were already renumbered before 1795.
 Between 1786 and 1788, the house Oberneustift No. 250, "Zum roten Pfau" (in the street which at that time was named "Penzingergasse"), was assigned the new number 120.

 A part of Ober-Neustift in a 1779 house directory.
 The "Roter Pfau" is No. 250 (Franz de Ponty, Verzeichniß der in der Kaiserl.
 Königl.
 Haupt- und Residenzstadt Wien, sammt dazu gehörigen Vorstädten, und Gründen, befindlichen numerirten Häusern derselben Eigenthümern, und deren Conditionen, Schilderen, Gassen, Grund-Obrigkeiten, Pfarreyen, und derzeit Bezirksaufsehern : auf das genaueste nach denen Grundbüchern entworfen, Vienna 1779, p.
 207)